endavis/pydatatracker/docs/debugging.md

 ## CLI utilities
 Use `scripts/cli.py` (or `just cli`) to emit serialized changes from a demo session or show JSONL logs via `show`.

+## Export pipelines
+Combine observers with exporters (e.g., `JsonLinesExporter`, `HttpExporter`) to persist changes outside of your process.